techgnosis/k8s-101-workshop/c.deployments_jobs.md

 </p>
 </details>

-### Create the same job, make it run 5 times, one after the other.
+### Create the same job and make it run 5 times, one after the other.
 Verify its status and delete it

 <details><summary>show</summary>
 <p>